 Bohai, Menghai – Yunnan, China

-After the harvest the leaves whither under the sunlight for a certain period of time depending on the tea masters evaluations before going into the “killing of the green” phase which is similar to the practice adopted for green teas.
-The particularity in this case is not to heat the leaves as much as it is done for a green tea in order to preserve some enzymes that can change the flavors over time.
-Once the leaves are cooked, they are left to rest for one night before finishing the drying process in the sun.
-Once here, maocha is obtained which will then be pressed in order to promote better transport and aging conditions.
-To press the leaves they are invested by a strong jet of steam which is able to soften them externally without changing their internal humidity and, once this state is reached, it will be enough to put them in a bag and close it very tightly around them to give them the desired shape.
-In order for this structure to remain fixed over time, the bag is left for hours under a stone or a mechanical press while the leaves lose that steam with which they had been in contact in the previous phase.
+After harvesting, the leaves are allowed to wither in the sun for a certain amount of time depending on the producer before moving on to the oxidation blocking stage, which is purportedly similar to that used to produce green teas.
+The special feature in this case lies in not heating the leaves as much as is done for a green tea so that certain enzymes are preserved that will modify the flavors over time.
+Once the leaves are cooked, they are allowed to rest overnight before concluding their drying in the sun.
+This yields maocha, basic green tea that will then be pressed in order to promote better transport and aging conditions.
+To press the leaves, they are invested by a strong jet of steam that is able to soften them externally without changing their internal moisture, and once this state is reached, it is enough to put them in a bag and close it very tightly around them to give the desired shape.
+To ensure that this structure remains fixed over time, the bag is left for hours under a stone or mechanical press while the leaves lose that vapor with which they had been in contact in the previous stage.

 How to prepare

-This tea has a longevity of about 10 infusions.
+This tea has a longevity of 8-10 infusions.

-For a classic preparation according to the western style we suggest 2 grams of leaves (about 1 teaspoon) in a 150 ml cup with water at 100°C for an infusion time of one minute and a half.
+For a more classic preparation in the Western style, we recommend 2.5 grams of leaves in a 200-mL cup with water at 90°C for an infusion time of 2 1/2 minutes.

 Store in a cool, dry place away from direct sunlight.